audacity/audacity-support/nyquist-plugins/effect-plugins/time-pitch-and-tempo.md

 Author: [David R.Sky](https://audionyq.com/david\_r\_sky)

-For those who are confused by Audacity's "Change Speed" effect where to make the tempo twice as slow you apply a -50% change and to make it twice as fast apply a 100% change, try this plug-in.
+For those who are confused by Audacity's "Change Speed" effect where to make the tempo twice as slow you apply a -50% change and to make it twice as fast apply a 100% change, try this plugin.
 Its default settings multiply the tempo by 0.5, making the tempo twice as slow (dividing by 2.0 has the same effect).
 To make the tempo twice as fast, simply multiply by 2.0 (or divide by 0.5).
 The default setting (the opposite of Audacity's "Change Speed" default) might be handy for example to return tapes dubbed at 2x speed to normal speed.

 Parameters: